aishuo07/GM-LHCT/README.md

 It provides support feature for analysis of recorded movements of the user.
 The developed tool can assist a digital forensic investigator from the following aspects:

   a.
-Reconstruction of events using the Latitude, Longitude and date.
+Reconstruction of events using the Latitude, Longitude and date information.
   b.
-Authorization of victim and culprit location on the basis of their reported statements.
+Authorization of victim's and culprit's location on the basis of their reported statements.
   c.
 Predicting the crime pattern associated with the suspect.